CYarros10/vertex-ai-genops-on-airflow/README.md

-# Vertex AI LLMops on Airflow
+# A Guide to Vertex AI LLMops on Airflow

-Step-by-step lab/guide to getting started with Google Vertex AI LLMops on Apache Airflow.
+## Getting Started

-## What is LLMops?
+What is LLMops?

 LLMOps, or large language model operations, refers to the practices and processes involved in managing and operating large language models (LLMs).
 LLMs are artificial intelligence (AI) models trained on vast datasets of text and code, enabling them to perform various language-related tasks, such as text generation, translation, and question answering.